S4 method for class 'GRaster,numeric'

 plot(extended3)

-# columns are removed.
+# When exporting a raster, NA rows and columns are removed.

 extended4 <- extend(elev, 100, fill=1) # default fill is NA